RaghavD070/red-velvet-cake-for-the-boys/README.md

 6. Bake the cake/cupcakes for around 18-20 minutes at 160°C. A skewer inserted will come out clean, the cake/cupcakes will be shiny and springy to touch.
 Cool them for about 5 minutes in the pan and then remove to a wire rack to cool completely.

-#### Frosting

--  Prepare your piping bag with your choice of a nozzle.
-Add your frosting and pipe them onto the cooled cake/cupcakes.